sbercloud-terraform/terraform-provider-sbercloud/docs/resources/cce_cluster.md

     capability of VPC, uses the VPC CIDR block to allocate container addresses, and supports direct connections between ELB and containers to provide high performance.

+* `security_group_id` - (Optional, String) Specifies the default worker node security group ID of the cluster.
+  If left empty, the system will automatically create a default worker node security group for you.
+  The default worker node security group needs to allow access from certain ports to ensure normal communications.
+  If updated, the modified security group will only be applied to nodes newly created or accepted.
+  For existing nodes, you need to manually modify the security group rules for them.

 * `cluster_version` - (Optional, String, ForceNew) Specifies the cluster version, defaults to the latest supported version.
 Changing this parameter will create a new cluster resource.

 * `cluster_type` - (Optional, String, ForceNew) Specifies the cluster Type, possible values are **VirtualMachine** and **ARM64**.
 Defaults to **VirtualMachine**.
 Changing this parameter will create a new cluster resource.

+* `alias` - (Optional, String) Specifies the display name of a cluster.
+The value of `alias` cannot be the same as the `name` and display names of other clusters.

 * `description` - (Optional, String) Specifies the cluster description.

-* `container_network_cidr` - (Optional, String, ForceNew) Specifies the container network segment.
+* `container_network_cidr` - (Optional, String) Specifies the container network segments.
-  Changing this parameter will create a new cluster resource.
+  In clusters of v1.21 and later, when the `container_network_type` is **vpc-router**, you can add multiple container segments, separated with comma (,).
+In other situations, only the first segment takes effect.

 * `service_network_cidr` - (Optional, String, ForceNew) Specifies the service network segment.
   Changing this parameter will create a new cluster resource.

-* `eni_subnet_id` - (Optional, String, ForceNew) Specifies the ENI subnet ID.
+* `eni_subnet_id` - (Optional, String) Specifies the **IPv4 subnet ID** of the subnet where the ENI resides.
   Specified when creating a CCE Turbo cluster.
-Changing this parameter will create a new cluster resource.

-* `eni_subnet_cidr` - (Optional, String, ForceNew) Specifies the ENI network segment.
-Specified when creating a CCE Turbo cluster.
-Changing this parameter will create a new cluster resource.
+You can add multiple IPv4 subnet ID, separated with comma (,).
+  Only adding subnets is allowed, removing subnets is not allowed.

 * `authentication_mode` - (Optional, String, ForceNew) Specifies the authentication mode of the cluster, possible values are **rbac** and **authenticating_proxy**.
 Defaults to **rbac**.